lordPachy/hpcengineering/Numerical Linear Algebra/01_eigen/Lab1b_IntroEigen.md

   // Load the image using stb_image
   int width, height, channels;
-  unsigned char* image_data = stbi_load(input_image_path, &width, &height, &channels, 3);  // Force load as RGB
+  // The type is unsigned char since it has a range of [0, 255]; the range is exactly the same of images unsigned char* image_data = stbi_load(input_image_path, &width, &height, &channels, 3);  // Force load as RGB

   if (!image_data) {